twinturbo/KOSMO-POLY6-PICO-DCO/README.md

 This project requires a Raspbery Pi Pico MCU.

+Parts of the following information are by Jan AKA Polykit from the original repository

 ## About KOSMO-POLY6
 The [POLY6](https://github.com/twinturbo/KOSMO-POLY6) GIT contains the details of the porject as a whole, this is one module.